 The next known child is Josiah Gilbert born according to his United Sates Naturalization 21 November 1875, but his World War I Registration gives the same date but 1874.

 Sarah had another son while they were still living in Derbyshire: Charles Henry Dudley.
 She gave birth to him in Matlock, Derby 22 February 1877.

-Some time after Charles was born, the family moved again and this time they went to Birmingham, where they are found in the 1881 census living at 19 Court 2nd House Bromsgrove Street.
+Some time after Charles was born, the family moved again.
+This time they went to Birmingham.
+In 1881 they lived at 19 Court 2nd House Bromsgrove Street.
 When my grandmother, Emily Lily was born 31 January 1884, the family was living at 31 Inge Street.
 Five years later, Sarah gave birth to Rose on the 8 May 1889.
 In 1891, they were living at 16 Butler Road.
 Josiah Gilbert was no longer living at home.
 Sarah was working as a dressmaker.
 Emily was going to school.

 The following year, Josiah Gilbert left England for Rhode Island.

 1901 was a sad year as Sarah's husband died when he was only 56 years old.
 They had moved again and were living at 2 Back 6 Little Green Lane.
 This place had only three rooms.
 Charles was no longer living at home.They were still living there when Emily Lily married William George Iles in 1903.
 Two years later, Emily, William and their baby, May, left for Canada.